aodn/data-services/AODN/QLD-WAVE-DM/README.md

 Queensland Government Wave dataset (delay-mode)
 =============

-This script aims to convert wave and current data from the Dept. of Transport into NetCDF files by using the Queensland Government API to retrieve the data in JSON format.
+This script aims to convert wave data publicly available from the Queensland Government API into NetCDF files by using the CKAN API to retrieve the data in JSON format.

 The different sites are: